-Can you fit the tangram pieces into the outline of Little Fung at the table?
+Can you fit the tangram pieces into the outline of Little Ming playing the board game?

-Can you fit the tangram pieces into the outline of Granma T?
+Can you fit the tangram pieces into the outline of this telephone?

 Make a flower design using the same shape made out of different sizes of paper.